 By Makenna Adams

-The elegant sport of ice skating originated in Scandanavia, as early as 1000 B.C.E.
-Since then, the history of ice skating has developed.
-Here are some fascinating historical facts about ice skating
+Elegant, the sport of ice skating originated in Scandinavia, as early as 1000 B.C.E.
+Since then, the majestic realm of ice skating has evolved and expanded.
+Curious as to how?
+Consider the following fascinating facts about the history of ice skating.

 - Ice skating is the oldest Winter Olympic sport.